 The disability studies critique is the most analytically consequential limit-acknowledgment.
 The framework commits to friction preservation only after asking who decides which friction is productive, whose cognitive processes count as default, and whose accommodations become classified as bypass rather than access.

 Reflexivity is also methodological.
 The author writes as a district Director of Innovation and Technology observing AI use across five school sites.
 That vantage produces specificity and a blind spot: the framework may undercount ways generative AI creates genuinely new possibilities for learning that do not fit the friction model.
+That same vantage informs the dissertation proposal that follows, though its case is bounded conceptually by the framework and temporally by the public availability of generative AI, not by any single site (see Section VIII).

 The value of this framework lies in its capacity to name what is educationally at stake when the default tendency of a media environment is to eliminate productive struggle.
 Section VI.C, the paper's reflexive close